JamsheedMistri/somsed.solutions/README.md

 `````

-- If we look at the differences of the equations at x = 6, it is 2.
-At x = 8,
-  the difference is -3.
-Because there is a sign change, we know there is an
+- If we look at the differences of the equations at `x = 6`, it is 2.
+At `x = 8`, the difference is -3.
+Because there is a sign change, we know there is an intersection.
-  intersection.
--  By doing this check in very small increments, we are able to approximate the solutions
-  of two equations.
+-  By doing this check in very small increments, we are able to approximate the solutions of two equations.

 ###### Matrix Diagonalization
 A detailed description of the process used to diagonalize matricies.